sftpgo/docs/docs/env-vars.md

 - `SFTPGO_HOOK__EXTRACT_MAX_COMPRESSION_RATIO`, sets the maximum allowed compression ratio for extracted ZIP files.
 Default: `60`.
 - `SFTPGO_HOOK__EXTRACT_MAX_FILES`, sets the maximum number of files allowed in a ZIP archive.
 Default: `1000`.
 - `SFTPGO_HOOK__EXTRACT_MAX_SIZE`, sets the maximum total uncompressed size allowed for a ZIP archive in MB.
 Default: `1024`.
+- `SFTPGO_HOOK__PASSWORD_EXPIRATION_EMAIL_SUBJECT`, allows customizing the subject line of the password expiration notification email.
+Default: `SFTPGo password expiration notification`.
+- `SFTPGO_HOOK__PASSWORD_FORGOT_EMAIL_SUBJECT`, allows customizing the subject line of the “forgot password” email sent to users.
+Default: `Email Verification Code for <username>`.
+- `SFTPGO_HOOK__SHARE_CODE_EMAIL_SUBJECT`, allows customizing the subject line of emails containing share codes for shares.
+Default: `Share access code`.
+- `SFTPGO_HOOK__DISABLE_DOT_ENTRIES`, set to `1` to hide `.` and `..` entries from SFTP directory listings.
+- `SFTPGO_HOOK__OAUTH2_DISABLE_PKCE`, set to `1` to disable PKCE for OAuth2 authentication flows used by IMAP and SMTP.
+- `SFTPGO_HOOK__HAS_SHARE_LEGAL_AGREEMENT`, set to `1` to display a legal agreement can be displayed before granting access to the share by external users.
+- `SFTPGO_HOOK_SHARE_LEGAL_TMPL_PATH`, set to the path of a custom HTML template for the share agreement.
+We recommend using the default template as a starting point, which is typically located at `/usr/share/sftpgo/templates/webclient/sharelegal.html` or an equivalent path depending on the installation method.
+- `SFTPGO_HOOK__ENABLE_OIDC_UI`, set to 1 to add the OpenID Connect configuration section for the first binding in the WebAdmin UI.
+If more than an OpenID Connect configuration is required, use the configuration file or environment variables to override it instead.